fernandocastor/voiceProgramming/proposal.md

 - Changes in the order.
 Cannot mix parameters and the function name.
 - Combinations of the above.

+### The actual sequence:

+1. Collect a large number (100K+) method signatures.
+Maybe the corpus from this paper can help:
+Antonio Valerio Miceli Barone, Rico Sennrich:
+A Parallel Corpus of Python Functions and Documentation Strings for Automated Code Documentation and Code Generation.
+IJCNLP(2) 2017: 314-319

+Complications: complex function names, complex parameter names, special parameters such as "*args" and "**kwargs", default parameter values, parameter and function names which as not comprised of actual words, e.g., `kwarg`.
+Most functions use "_" as the separator, but some of them also use camel case.
+Deal with camel case, we can probably use the Inflection library (https://pypi.org/project/inflection/), more specifically, the `underscore` function: https://inflection.readthedocs.io/en/latest/_modules/inflection.html#underscore.

+Remove lines that start with the "@" symbol.
+Remove leading and trailing underscores.

+Identifiers:
+- English words or
+- Underscore-separated sequences of English words
+- If a parameter comprises multiple words, there must be commas between them

+1. Generate a bunch of method readings
+2. Train a standard NN architecture for language translation

+The labels do not use the actual function names.
+We removed the "_" characters because we are not doing character-based encoding.
+Since we're using word encoding, `a_function` would be interpreted as a new word, instead of a combination of `a` and `function`.
+For function declarations, it is easy to add the underscores later.
+That's not the case for other constructs.

+Forgot to remove parameter names including **.

+"build a function"

+Natural language programming vs. Voice programming

+paraphrases in French (for the kind of sentence we are using): often nonsensical.
+On the other hand, voice recognition often also produces nonsensical text, specially for stuff that is not in the language model.

+Google imposes weird restrictions on the usage of its translation services.
+At the end: 6000+ translation requests for single sentences.
+For 0.5 per translation, that amounts to 50 minutes!
+Too long.
+Used a special sequence to break sentences so that I could translate larger character sequences.
+Using XXXXXXXXXXX does not work (becomes a weird word).
+Using %%%%%%%%%%%%%%%%%%% also does not work (gets changed in multiple ways).

+Expressions remain elusive

+1. Evaluate the balance of the generated readings.
+Maybe rebalance based on that.
+2. Create paraphrased versions of the methods using Spanish or French.
+Perform sanity checks on the paraphrased methods (to identify method and parameter names).
+3. Augment the data with work omissions, comissions, and partial reorderings.
+4. Look for common misunderstandings (*"death"* for *"def"*, *"calling"* or *"colon"* for *":"*, *"funk"* for *"func"*, etc.)
+5. Train a standard NN architecture for language translation
+6. Evaluate

 ## Unaddressed known limitations